docknetwork/api-docs/source/index.html.md

 # The Dock API
 <em> A complete solution for creating, managing and presenting Verifiable Credentials. </em>

-Dock provides a range of tools incorporating blockchain technology that enable businesses and developers to create verifiable credentials.
+Dock provides a range of tools incorporating blockchain technology that enable businesses and developers to create and use verifiable credentials.
 Dock integrates industry-leading World Wide Web Consortium (W3C) and VCDM standards, allowing it to interoperate with other open source technologies.
-It is also open source and licensed under permissive, developer-friendly terms.
+We provide a range of open-source software on [GitHub](https://github.com/docknetwork) that can be used alongside the API.

 In addition to the code samples shown in these docs, we have provided various code samples for the common requests that you can easily access [here](https://github.com/docknetwork/dock-api-js/tree/main/examples).

 We also offer a free trial, testnet sandboxing and fair monthly pricing.
 Sign up and [start issuing credentials with our API console](https://console.api.dock.io/).
 Please read  [Terms of Service](https://www.dock.io/terms-of-service) before using the Dock API.

 ## Primary Features
 -	Easily issue, verify, manage, and revoke/unrevoke verifiable credentials.